edom/work/meta/README.md

             - Java Enterprise Edition (Java EE), except Servlet API.
 - Assumptions
     - The user of this library is programmer / developer / software engineer.
+    - Small changes are more likely to be accepted and persisted than big changes.
 - Directory structure
     - Non-generated files
         - `src`: Haskell source files